angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 **As a helpdesk technician, you may be asked to do this when setting up a new device or when joining a machine that was removed from the domain.**

+**Troubleshooting:**
+1. Make sure you have the domain name

+2. The computer needs to be connected to the corporate network.
+Somewhere where it can talk to the AD server